Fire and Emergency New Zealand: Public safety campaigns

 A television campaign in 2002, named "Speed of Fire" had multiple clips of a house fire which were spread throughout an advertisement break, showing how fires spread in real time.
 It showed how house fires can fill a house in less than three minutes, which is about the same duration of advertisement breaks.
 The advertisement break started with a mother dropping a cigarette in her chair after leaving the room for the television break, and at the end of the television break, the house was engulfed in flames.
 It received a "Best use of television" award at the Cannes Lions International Festival of Creativity.
 There was also a 2012 version where the mother placed a clothes rack in front of a heater.

-In 2012 the Fire Service had a campaign with the slogan "Could you live with yourself?".
+In 2012, the Fire Service had a campaign with the slogan "Could you live with yourself?".
 The goal was to decrease the number of fire-related injuries and fatalities by increasing the number of working smoke alarms in the homes of New Zealand.
-It put attention to the fact that house fires can lead to long-lasting health consequences rather than just death, featuring a father who did not have working fire alarms, causing his daughter to be permanently scarred after a house fire.
+It put attention to the fact that house fires can lead to long-lasting health consequences, not just death, and featured a father who did not have working fire alarms, causing his daughter to be permanently scarred after a house fire.
 It has been described as one of New Zealand's most "tear-jerking ads".

 Between 15 April and the end of June in 2020, an 30-second advertisement campaign on YouTube, TVNZ+ and digital billboards was rolled out.
 It was called "Switch off before you walk off", featuring four people cooking who eventually got distracted by children, television, phone calls and tiredness and left their cooking unattended, causing a house fire.